Garden Lovers Club

 Caladium

-Also known as an angel wing or an elephant ear, this is another type of plant that grows well in the shade.
+Also known as an angel wing or an elephant ear, Caladium is another type of plant that grows well in the shade.
 Well-drained soil is a great option, and you will need to keep the soil slightly wet.
 These plants grow in hardiness zones nine through 11.

 Nicotiana